 - Easy to spell

-The last point is very important.
-You’ll want a domain name because they look legit and are easier to remember (for example, catchyblogname.com is easier to remember than catchyblogname.blogspot.com).
-Once you have some potential names in mind for your blog, go to GoDaddy and check their availability.
-Since .com is the standard domain suffix, keep trying potential names until you find one that is available in .com (and don’t resort to hyphens to make it work!).
+Once you have some potential names in mind for your blog, you’ll need to check their availability.
+Since .com is the standard domain suffix, keep trying potential names until you find one that is available in .com.
+Don’t resort to hyphens or other punctuation marks to make it work (they’re too hard to remember).

-Once you have picked your perfect domain name, you can buy it for well under $20 a year at GoDaddy and connect it to your web host later, or you can get it for free with your BlueHost hosting plan.
-Either way, be sure to snatch it up quick, before someone else does.
+Once you have picked your perfect domain name, you can get it for free with your BlueHost hosting plan.
+(Or you can buy it for around $15 a year at GoDaddy and connect it to your web host later.)
+Buy it now, before someone else does.

 Step 2: Find a reliable web host.